luminaxster/swe432tomcat/README.md

 heroku local
 ```

+Use `heroku local`, from now on, to recompile your code after you edit it, so you can observe the changes locally.

+Use `mvn package`,  if and only if, it is the first time you set up the project (above) or when you add new packages to your POM.xml.

 If the commands succeed, you should be able to access your app at: `http://localhost:5000`.

 ### D. Adding a new servlet